-Heating and cooling costs can really add up when you own your own home.
-The climate where you live and how well your home was constructed can have a big impact on the cost to heat and cool your home.
+Heating and cooling costs can add up when you own your home.
+The climate where you live and how well your home was constructed can greatly impact the cost of heating and cooling your home.

-Fortunately, there are many products available that can help cut down on those costs.
-Here are my favorite energy saving tips to keep those energy bills low.
+Fortunately, many products are available to help cut down on those costs.
+Here are my favorite energy-saving tips to keep those energy bills low.

 Thermostats have come a long way from the days of “set it and forget it.”

-The smart thermostats available now can be programmed according to your daily schedule but also can learn your household’s patterns and adjust the temperature depending on if the home is occupied or not.
+The smart thermostats are available now can be programmed according to your daily schedule, but also can learn your household’s patterns and adjust the temperature depending on whether the home is occupied.

-Another benefit of smart thermostats is the ability to see weekly and monthly home energy reports.
+Another benefit of smart thermostats is seeing weekly and monthly home energy reports.

 Purchasing a smart thermostat for your home will save you money as a homeowner because it will more efficiently heat or cool your home AND give you the ability to self-audit using reports.